-- 25. While the ultimate responsibility for the regulation of intermediaries in the securities market rests with the SFC, the MA is the front-line supervisor of the regulated activities of registered institutions and has a statutory responsibility to grant consent to the executive officers of registered institutions under section 71C of the Ordinance.
-The MA must be satisfied that the person concerned has sufficient authority and is fit and proper to hold the particular position in the institution. - 26.
+- 22. Under the Securities and Futures Ordinance (SFO) (Cap.
+571), authorized institutions are required to register with the Securities and Futures Commission (SFC) (as registered institutions if they wish to carry on any of the following regulated activities: dealing in and/or advising on securities, dealing in and/or advising on futures contracts, advising on corporate finance, providing automated trading services, asset management and providing credit rating services. - 23.
+Under section 71D of the Ordinance, for each "regulated activity" that it engages in, every registered institution needs to appoint at least two individuals as executive officers to be responsible for directly supervising the conduct of the activity.
+For a registered institution incorporated outside Hong Kong, the executive officers should be directly supervising the conduct of such activity in Hong Kong. - 24.
+While the ultimate responsibility for the regulation of intermediaries in the securities market rests with the SFC, the MA is the front-line supervisor of the regulated activities of registered institutions and has a statutory responsibility to grant consent to the executive officers of registered institutions under section 71C of the Ordinance.
+The MA must be satisfied that the person concerned has sufficient authority and is fit and proper to hold the particular position in the institution. - 25.
 In determining the fitness and propriety of an executive officer, the MA will have regard to the considerations set out in section 129 of the SFO as well as the Fit and Proper Guidelines and other supplementary guidance issued by the SFC.
 These include - - the person's financial status, including whether the person has a history of bankruptcy and failure to meet any judgment debt; - (b) the person's educational or other qualifications or experience having regard to the nature of the functions to be performed as an executive officer, and his competence in carrying on the regulated activity.
-The MA will take into account whether the person possesses the recognized qualifications and relevant experience specified in the SFC Guidelines on Competence and whether he meets the continuous training requirements stipulated in the SFC Guidelines on Continuous Professional Training; and - (c) the person's reputation, character, reliability, financial integrity, honesty and fairness.
-The assessment will cover whether the person (or any corporation of which the person has been a controller or director) has a record of any of the following - - found by a court or other competent authority to have acted fraudulently or dishonestly, - convicted of a criminal offence or the subject of unresolved criminal charges, - censured, reprimanded or disqualified by professional or regulatory bodies. - disqualified by a court of competent jurisdiction from being a director, - being concerned with a corporation that has been wound up (other than by members' voluntary dissolution while solvent) or was otherwise insolvent or had a receiver or administrator appointed, however described, and - being concerned with a corporation that was found guilty of fraud.
+The MA will take into account whether the person possesses the recognised qualifications and relevant experience, and passed the relevant local regulatory framework papers specified in the SFC Guidelines on Competence and whether he meets the continuous training requirements stipulated in the SFC Guidelines on Continuous Professional Training; and

+- (c) the person's reputation, character, reliability, financial integrity, honesty and fairness.
+The assessment will cover whether the person (or any corporation of which the person has been a controller or director) has a record of any of the following - - finding by a court or other competent authority of fraud, dishonesty or misfeasance. - (ii) convicted of a criminal offence or the subject of unresolved criminal charges which are of direct relevance to fitness and propriety, - (iii) censured, disciplined or disqualified by professional or regulatory bodies, - (iv) refused or restricted from the right to carry on any trade, business or profession for which a specific licence, registration or other authorization is required by law, - (v) disqualified by a court of competent jurisdiction from being a director, - (vi) found culpable of market misconduct by the Market Misconduct Tribunal, or failed to abide by any codes and guidelines promulgated by regulatory bodies or any relevant exchanges in Hong Kong or overseas, - (vii)being concerned with a corporation or business that: - has been wound up (other than by members' voluntary dissolution while solvent) or was otherwise insolvent or had a receiver or administrator appointed, however described; - · was found guilty of fraud; - has not met all obligations to clients; and - has been found to have committed the acts described in (i), (ii), (iii), (iv) or (vi) above.